linaangel/PhComp_repo/midterm/Anosmic-Alert/readme.md

 * When your niece is a baby, and you're supposed to babysitt her, and you can't smell the diapers to know if she Pee or Poop:poop:.
 * When the food is rotten

-Anosmic Alert activates a sound alarm, turns On different colors LEDs when some of these things happends.
+Anosmic Alert activates a sound alarm, turns On different colors LEDs when some of these things are present.

 ## Code Plan
 * Green LED = Poo Smell